lucascmiller/horse-game-website/README.md

 # horsegamewebsite
-This is the project website to support the launch of Gravestron's upcoming game, Horse Game 2!
+This is the project website to support the launch of Gravestron's upcoming game, Horse Game!